Problem (Ariana Grande song): Official music video

 The official music video was filmed on April 29, 2014, just one day after the single's release, and was directed by The Young Astronauts who had previously worked with Grande on videos for her singles "Right There" and "Almost Is Never Enough".
 Kaz James makes an appearance in the video.
 The video was inspired in Sweet Charity (1969), set with a retro style from 1960s art movement containing a black, white, and old-fashioned aesthetic.
 The video opens on a sparkling figure where Grande appears in a sequined minidress and white go go boots with her dancers backed by a spiral backdrop.
-Iggy Azalea is shown in front of a colorful background, and, as Jason Lipzshuts from Billboord noted, her hairstyle is reminiscent of Barbarella, while Chima Simone of E! compared her hair to Nancy Sinatra's in her "These Boots Are Made for Walkin'" (1966) video.
+Iggy Azalea is shown in front of a colorful background, and, as Jason Lipzshuts from Billboard noted, her hairstyle is reminiscent of Barbarella, while Chima Simone of E! compared her hair to Nancy Sinatra's in her "These Boots Are Made for Walkin'" (1966) video.
 The video contains intercepted scenes of Grande lying atop a giant spiral on a pink floor wearing a white sweater and high socks.
-Lia Ben from website Bustle compared the scene to Britney Spears's "Oops!...
-I Did It Again music video (2000).
+Lia Beck from the website Bustle compared the scene to Britney Spears's "Oops!...
+I Did It Again" music video (2000).

 Accolades

 The video was released on May 30, 2014, and it surpassed 100 million views on July 28, consequently making it Grande's second Vevo-certified music video after "The Way".
-As of September 2021, the music video has over 1.3 billion views on YouTube.
+As of September 2024, the music video has over 1.4 billion views on YouTube.
 The lyric video was nominated at the 2014 MTV Video Music Awards in the Best Lyric Video category.
 The official music video was nominated in the Best Collaboration, Best Female Video, and Best Pop Video categories, and it ultimately won the award for Best Pop Video.
 It was Grande's and Azalea's first time winning a VMA.